manfredsteyer/guest-writer/articles/2019-12-18-build-and-secure-a-graphql-server-with-node-js.markdown

 }
 ```

-You'll get an error as a response.
+You won't get an error as a response, but the field `attendants` will be `null`.
+The same `null` value for `attendants` will be returned when you would query a single event.

 ## Conclusion